ajorgensen89/api_5/README.md

 ## Future Features.

+Due to time constraints, errors faced and skill, this section has been written to hightlight some future features that the site could have benefitted from.<br>

 Features can be added to greatly improve this website.<br>
 A setTimeOut() function can be added to the search bar to slow the website response to keys presses.
 This would set a delay in which the searched items would appear, rather than flicking and sending the data request after each key stroke.<br>
 <br>